xz3t/milestone-4/README.md

 - Heroku  used to store information.

 ### AWS
-- all static files and media is stored on AWS in S3 bucket.
+- all static files and media are stored with AWS in S3 bucket.

 ### Delivery Header
 - delivery header contains information about free delivery threshold and language selector